bihealth/altamisa/docs/index.rst

 ====================================

 AltamISA is a Python 3 library for representing the `ISA-tools <http://isa-tools.org/>`_ `data model <http://isa-specs.readthedocs.io/en/latest/isamodel.html>`_ and reading and writing `ISA-Tab file format <http://isa-specs.readthedocs.io/en/latest/isatab.html>`_.
-AltamISA is a Python 3 library for reading and writing ISA-Tab files.
 The documentation is split into three parts (accessible through the navigation on the left):

 Installation & Getting Started